 These famous Japanese garments are probably the most requested souvenir we hear about from our guests.
 You can go high end and drop serious money on a new, custom-made kimono (we're talking over $10,000!), or you can take a more reasonable route.
 There are countless small shops in the tourist areas all over the city selling complete "kimono sets" for fairly cheap, but these are usually not even made in Japan and are low quality.
 Nothing wrong with picking up one of these if you're on a budget, or if the kimono is destined to be used as a dress-up item for kids.
 You can usually get a package with kimono, obi belt, and sandal shoes for about 5,000 yen, and the prints are often exactly what tourists are looking for: colorful cherry blossoms, Mt.
 Fuji, dragons, etc.

 If you want something a little more authentic and with a bit of worn-in charm, how about a used kimono?
 There's a wonderful used clothing store called "Chicago" in the Teramachi shopping street district, and the entire second floor is dedicated to kimonos of all sorts.
 These are real pieces of traditional clothing, not tourist junk.
-Used clothing is famously kept in excellent condition, so there are usually no worries about stains, tears, etc. (give it a look over before you buy just in case though).
+Used clothing in Japan is famously sold in excellent condition, so there are usually no worries about stains, tears, etc. (give it a look over before you buy just in case though).
 From light summer yukatas for girls to the cool (in both style and temperature) shorts and shirt combo for men called a jinbei, Chicago has it all - and at amazing prices.
 Even if you already have your own kimono and just want to pick up a new obi or other accessories, it's worth stopping by here to browse their impressive selection.
-(The selection of regular vintage clothes at Chicago is worth checking out as well)

 You'll see tenegui for sale all over the city - even at temples and shrines - but the best selection is available at a chain of stores called Eirakuya/RAAK.
 This company is Japan's oldest cotton merchant, so they know their stuff!
 They have locations in downtown Shijo and Gion, as well as a store on the south side of Kyoto Station near the entrance to the shinkansen bullet train.

 Here's a really off the wall souvenir to bring home with you: ema.
 These are the wooden boards that you see hanging at Shinto shrines with worshipers' wishes written all over them.
 Centuries ago, horses were offered as gifts to the gods at local shrines.
-When this was prohibitivly expensive for some people, they would instead offer a drawing (絵) of a horse (馬) on a wooden board.
-Eventually, this simply became known as an ema (絵馬), and took on a life of it's own as a way to ask the gods for favors.
+When this was prohibitivly expensive for some people, they would instead offer a drawing (絵, e) of a horse (馬, ma) on a wooden board.
+Eventually, this simply became known as an ema (絵馬), and took on a life of its own as a way to ask the gods for favors.

 Looking over the bamboo kitchen utensils, you'll see some items that you recognize, and others that are a little more mysterious.
 Guessing what each one is for is part of the fun.
 Before you know it, you'll decide you need a wooden radish grater, a spiky noodle stirrer, and a traditional spice holder.
 And wait til you try a bamboo foot massager and the shoulder-smacking golfball-on-a-bamboo-stick thing (you just have to try it for yourself to understand this one).
 Iwai also has an impressive selection of incense, some of which can only be bought in this part of town.
 Be sure to check out one of Iwai's several locations in Arashiyama, either on your own or with KyoTours Japan on our Arashiyama Backroads Tour.